python-discord/summer-code-jam-2020/annoyed-alligators/README.md

 3. cd to the team's folder by `cd summer-code-jam-2020/annoyed-alligators`.
 4. To activate a virtual environment for the project, run `pipenv shell`.
 After this, you'll be inside the virtual environment.
 5. Install the dependencies by running `pipenv install`.
+6. Run the Dev Server by `python3 manage.py runserver`.

 ## Usage
 ...